sahilseth/flowrdocs/source/rd/vignettes/quick-start.md

-A simple example where we have three instances of sleep (wait for few seconds), after waiting three tmp jobs are started which create three files with some random data.
-After all three are complete, a merge step merges the file and then size of the resulting file is calculated.
+A simple example where we have three instances of sleep (wait for few seconds), after completion three tmp jobs are started which create three files with some random data.
+After all three are complete, a merge step follows, and merged the files and then calculates the size of the resulting file.
 This is quite similar in structure to a typical workflow from where a series of alignment and sorting steps may take place on the raw fastq files.
 Followed by merging of the resulting bam files into one large file per-sample.

-The table above is referred to as [flow_mat](details...).
+The table below is referred to as [flow_mat](http://docs.flowr.space/en/latest/rd/vignettes/build-pipes.html#flow-mat-a-table-with-shell-commands-to-run).

 |samplename |jobname |cmd                                  |